 • Reusing a previously assigned public IP may necessitate the removal of the old fingerprint or an additional stop and start.

-• Stopping and starting a static IP instance retains the public IP but changes the private IP.
+• Stopping and starting a floating IP instance retains the public IP address.

 • SSH Host Key acceptance is not required again after a restart.

-• Resetting a static IP instance maintains both the public and private IPs and doesn't trigger SSH Host Key acceptance.
+• Resetting a floating IP instance maintains the public IP and doesn't trigger SSH Host Key acceptance.